neferdata/allms/README.md

 - APIs: Assistants, Files, Vector Stores, Tools
     - API version can be set using `AzureVersion` variant
 - Models: as per model deployments in Azure OpenAI Studio
+    - If using custom model deployment names please use the `Custom` variant of `OpenAIModels`

 Anthropic:
 - APIs: Messages, Text Completions